Oladayo-Ahmod/an_nft_marketplace/README.md

 # CELONFT

 ## Overview
-The CeloNFT is an Ethereum-based marketplace for minting, buying, and selling Non-Fungible Tokens (NFTs).
+The CeloNFT is an NFT marketplace for minting, buying, and selling Non-Fungible Tokens (NFTs).
 It allows users to mint new NFTs with associated metadata, list them for sale, purchase NFTs, and retrieve information about NFTs.

 ## Contract Details
 - **Contract Name:** CeloNFT